antononcube/RakuForPrediction-book/Articles/Connecting-Mathematica-and-Raku.md

 - Raku has built-in UTF-8 symbols treatment and bignums, hence it is interesting to compare its computational model with that of Mathematica or other external evaluators that Mathematica supports.

-    - In my view Raku is the only “true” *potential* competitors of Mathematica that is not a LISP descendant.
+    - In my view Raku is the only “true” *potential* competitor of Mathematica that is not a LISP descendant.

         - I plan to discuss this in another document, not in this one.